Server Side Caching Blog

 Another variant of server-side caching is object caching.
 Instead of the entire website, the results of individual, frequently occurring database queries are saved, i.e. dynamic elements that are used frequently.
 These can then be answered more quickly the next time.

-Server Side Caching Page Cache / server-side caching
+Server Side Caching Page Cache / serverseitiges Caching

 Client-side caching

-Client-side caching, on the other hand, takes place, as the name suggests, at the user's end.
-The most common form is browser caching: when a user visits a website for the first time, static content such as stylesheets, JavaScript, CSS and media is temporarily stored in the user's browser.
+Client-side caching, on the other hand, takes place, as the name suggests, at the user’s end.
+The most common form is browser caching: the first time a website is visited, static content such as stylesheets, JavaScript, CSS and media is temporarily stored in the user’s browser.
 On the next visit, these are then provided directly from the local memory, the browser cache, instead of from the server.

-Browser caching is primarily useful if visitors keep coming back to your website and/or frequently jump back and forth between different URLs and pages during their visits.
-The disadvantage: When users empty their local cache, the cached resources and thus the reduced loading time are lost again.
+Browser caching is primarily practical if visitors keep coming back to your website and/or frequently jump back and forth between different URLs and pages during their visits.
+The disadvantage: If users empty their local cache, the cached resources and thus the reduced loading time are lost again.

-So there must be a decent WordPress caching if you want your WordPress website to load quickly.
-In principle, you have two options for this, and we'll take a closer look at both in a moment:
+So you need a decent WordPress caching system if you want your WordPress website to load quickly.
+In principle, you have two options for this, and we’ll take a closer look at both in a moment:

 1. Use plugin